justinmahar/react-social-media-embed/README.md

 LinkedIn does not have an embed JS library, unfortunately.
 So we use a simple `iframe` with the embed URL from LinkedIn's embed option, which is accessed via the menu next to any given post that has embedding allowed.
 If a post does not have embedding allowed, this option will not appear.

 LinkedIn provides you with an `iframe` with an `src` attribute and the calculated `width` and `height`.
 Use these attributes for your embed.

+### Pinterest

+We use a simple `iframe` with the URL of the Pinterest pin you'd like to embed.

+Pinterest provides you with embed code containing an `iframe` with the calculated `width` and `height`.
+The embed code is accessed via the menu next to any given pin that has embedding allowed.
+Use these `width` and `height` attributes for your embed.

 ### TikTok